CSYE6225VaishnaviMantri/tf-gcp-infra/README.md

 # tf-gcp-infra

-# Infrastructure as Code with Terraform on GCP
+# Infrastructure as Code with Terraform on Google Cloud Platform:

 This repository contains Terraform configuration files for setting up networking resources on Google Cloud Platform (GCP).
 The objective is to create a Terraform configuration that allows the creation of multiple Virtual Private Clouds (VPCs) along with their associated resources in the same GCP project and region.